 Prepare the Bread and Cheese

-Prepare the bread by cutting it into about ½ inch cubes.
-This is a purchased sourdough bread and it adds a really nice flavor to the casserole.
-A regular whole wheat would be great, any kind of homemade bread, or bakery loaf.
+I like to use a purchased sourdough bread for a really nice flavor in the casserole.
+Sturdy whole wheat bread, any kind of homemade bread, or a bakery loaf would also be great.
 Just don’t choose a soft white sandwich type of bread unless you toast it first.
-It just kinda turns to mush in the casserole.
+It just kinda turns to mush in the casserole otherwise.

 Mix the Milk and Eggs

-Whisk together the eggs, milk, mustard, salt, and pepper.
+- Whisk together the eggs, milk, mustard, salt, and pepper.

 Assemble the Casserole

-Pour the milk and egg mixture evenly over the casserole making sure to moisten all the bread cubes.
+- Pour the milk and egg mixture evenly over the casserole, making sure to moisten all the bread cubes.

 Cover and Store Overnight